Inclusionary Housing Program for Developers

 The Housing Division sets sales prices of inclusionary homeownership units prior to making them available to income-eligible buyers.
 Prices are set to be affordable to households making 90% of the area median income paying 30% of their income for the monthly housing payment, which includes mortgage payments, condominium or related fees, taxes, utilities, insurance costs and parking fees, if any.
 Prices vary according to unit size, mortgage interest rates, condominium and other fees for each development.
 Developers should contact the Housing Division to discuss sales prices as inclusionary developments near completion.

 The Housing Division works with developers and owners of inclusionary units to identify and approve eligible tenants and homebuyers for inclusionary units.
 As developments approach completion, developers should contact the Housing Division to review the City's marketing and resident selection processes.
-The Housing Division markets available units, accepts applications, and reviews and approves applicants for inclusionary homeownership units.
+The Housing Division markets available units, accepts applications, and reviews and approves applicant eligibility for inclusionary homeownership units.

 The Division identifies eligible applicants for rental units through its Rental Applicant Pool.